 - Omega-3s.
 The omega-3 fatty acids EPA and DHA support heart, brain, and eye health.[*] The best source is fish, but vegans can get their omega-3s by consuming algal oil-based supplements.

 - Taurine.
-High in animal foods, this under-appreciated nutrient has been identified as an important longevity aid.[*]
+High in animal foods, this under-appreciated amino acid has been identified as an important longevity aid.[*]

 - Creatine.
 Creatine increases strength and has been shown to improve cognitive function in vegetarians.[*] Creatine stores decline on a vegetarian diet.
 Supplementation can fix that problem.[*]

 Get those nutrients handled—and get enough protein—and you’ll be better positioned than most Keto vegans.

 If you want to embark on a plant-based journey, browse the Carb Manager recipe database for the best vegan Keto options.
 Here are some of our favorite recipes to help get you started: